greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

     # /sbin/chkconfig --list iptables
     ```

-    If `iptables` is disabled, the command output is:
+    If `iptables` is deactivated, the command output is:

     ```
     iptables 0:off 1:off 2:off 3:off 4:off 5:off 6:off
     ```

-2. If necessary, run this command as root to disable `iptables`:
+2. If necessary, run this command as root to deactivate `iptables`:

     ```
     /sbin/chkconfig iptables off